 with Oxford University

 SOPHIA Oxford was formed by Oxford University, as a not-for-profit partner of Oxford Poverty and Human Development Initiative (OPHI).
 Over the past decade, OPHI has developed an approach to building key social indicators that combines multiple factors of well-being and aggregates social data for macro policy and micro targeting.
-This approach is being used by the UN, World Bank and more than sixty emerging countries to measure poverty and vulnerability.
+This approach is being used by the United Nations, World Bank and more than sixty emerging countries to measure poverty and vulnerability.
 SOPHIA Oxford is bringing this world class methodology to the private sector.

 Poverty Index (MPI)

 The Oxford Poverty & Human Development Initiative (OPHI) of University of Oxford, has developed a methodology for measuring multidimensional poverty commonly known as the MPI methodology.
 Traditionally countries have defined poverty as a lack of money.
 Yet poor people themselves consider their experience of poverty much more broadly.
 A person who is poor can suffer from multiple deprivations at the same time.
 Focusing on one factor alone, such as income, is not enough to capture the true reality of poverty.
 Multidimensional poverty measures can be used to create a more comprehensive picture.
 They reveal who is poor and how they are poor.

 The MPI methodology is used to construct the global MPI and has been adapted by several countries to create national MPIs.
 The global MPI is an international measure of acute multidimensional poverty covering over 100 developing countries.
 This measure was developed by OPHI with the UN Development Programme (UNDP) in 2010, and it has been published annually by OPHI and in the Human Development Reports ever since.
 National MPIs are developed and calculated locally by each country and, thus, they can be tailored to the country’s specific context and needs.
 National governments have complete ownership over these measures, which are embedded into governance systems.